Find similar products:

 Drugs causing Central Nervous System (CNS) depression

-Increased sedation may occur when baclofen is taken concomitantly with other drugs causing CNS depression including other muscle relaxants (such as tizanidine), with synthetic opiates or with alcohol (see section 4.7).
+Increased sedation may occur when baclofen is taken concomitantly with other drugs causing CNS depression including other muscle relaxants (such as tizanidine), with synthetic opiates or with alcohol (see under Section 4.7 Effects on ability to drive and use machines).

 The risk of respiratory depression is also increased.
 In addition, hypotension has been reported with concomitant use of morphine and intrathecal baclofen.
 Careful monitoring of respiratory and cardiovascular functions is essential especially in patients with cardiopulmonary disease and respiratory muscle weakness.